Information about Starting a Home Care Agency in Minnesota

 Refer to Federal Certification Process for Home Health Agencies on the MDH website for more information.

-Some providers of home care services may choose to hold a home and community-based services (HCBS) designation on their home care license.
+Some providers of home care services may choose to hold an integrated license: home and community-based services (HCBS) designation on their home care license.
 This designation allows the licensee to provide basic support services as identified under Minnesota Statutes, section 245D.03, subdivision 1, paragraph (b).
 For more information, review the following documents:

 Home Management Registration

 Home management services are different from home care services.
 Home management includes only these three services: